RylanYancey/RylanYancey/README.md

 Undergraduate, currently not pursuing Graduate school.

-My Favorite language is Rust, but I also use C# and C++.
+My Favorite language is Rust, but I also use C#, C++, and Julia.

 I'm passionate about: